Drum Dampening: The Ultimate Guide

 Your drums will sound different to the audience.

 When you’re sitting behind the kit, you’re closer to its sound than anyone else.
 This means you’ll hear things that nobody else can, including more of the ringing and sustain.
 Get someone else to play your drum kit, and walk away from it to hear how the sound changes.
 A lot of the ringing that you’re trying to control might simply disappear.
-Listen with and without dampening to check what works best; sometimes leaving your drums less dampened can give you more tone from the listener’s perspective, and a more lively drum sound.
+Listen with and without drum dampening to check what works best; sometimes leaving your drums less dampened can give you more tone from the listener’s perspective, and a more lively drum sound.

 Your drums will sound different when combined with other instruments.

 Similar to the tip above, the ringing you hear will probably completely disappear once there are guitar, bass, vocals, and other things in the mix.
-Once other instruments are involved, the dampening could actually be harmful to your sound: You can lose tone, volume, or sustain, meaning all the audience ends up hearing is a quick lifeless “thud”.
-Again, listen to how things sound when there are other instruments, and adjust your dampening as needed.
+Once other instruments are involved, drum dampening could actually be harmful to your sound: You can lose tone, volume, or sustain, meaning all the audience ends up hearing is a quick lifeless “thud”.
+Again, listen to how things sound when there are other instruments, and adjust your drum dampening as needed.
 Leaving things less dampened in these situations can sometimes give you a great drum tone, but experiment to see what sounds best to your ears.

 Different drums can require different dampening.